-The most popular frameworks are currently: Caffe, Tensorflow, Theano, and Torch.
+The most popular deep learning frameworks are currently: Caffe, Tensorflow, Theano, and Torch.
 Conveniently, all Exxact Deep Learning GPU Systems come pre-installed with these frameworks as part of our Deep Learning software suite.

 Click here to learn more about Exxact’s Deep Learning Server & Workstation GPU Solutions and our pre-installed software package.